seapagan/poetry-plugin-check-yanked/docs/index.md

 This plugin could be added to a pre-commit hook to check for yanked packages before running any other checks or tests.
+!!! tip

-It should ideally be run using the `-full` option before releasing a new version of a project to ensure that all dependencies are up-to-date and not yanked, or in a GitHub Action or similar CI/CD pipeline.
+    There is also a GitHub Action for this plugin that can be run automatically to ensure that all dependencies are up-to-date and not yanked.

 This plugin was written to learn how to write a Poetry plugin and to scratch an itch I had for a tool like this.
 I have more [ideas](todo.md) for features and